JAPANESE WORDS AND PHRASES

 Mon — Family crest or emblem.

-Naginata — Combat weapon something like a pike, a long pole with a sword blade on the end.
+Naginata — A combat weapon something like a pike or halberd, a long pole with a sword blade on the end.
 Used by women, men and even children.

-Netsuke — Carved toggle, almost always stone, used to hold an inryo (small pouch or purse) to an obi or belt.
-Usually solid, they can be more elaborately carved, like Norirko’s, to hold a blade or throwing star.
+Netsuke — A carved toggle, almost always stone, used to hold an inryo (small pouch or purse) to an obi or belt.
+Usually solid, they can be more elaborately carved, like Noriko’s, to hold a blade or throwing star.

-Ninja – Mercenary practitioners of Ninjitsu, or Ninpo, the art of using whatever is handy as a weapon, and cross-trained in many martial arts skills, known for stealth, skill and quick reactions.
+Ninja – Mercenary practitioners of Ninjitsu, or Ninpo, the art of using whatever is handy as a weapon, and cross-trained in many martial arts skills; known for stealth, skill and quick reactions.
 There were two great Ninja families or schools hidden in Mie that were ultimately destroyed, as they were considered too dangerous by the powers that be.
-The male remnants were absorbed into existing forces.
+The male remnants were mostly absorbed into existing forces.
 There was a separate order of women Ninja that disappeared, at least officially, at that time.
+This was the Mochizuki School.
 High-ranking women were often guarded and defended exclusively by women.
 All Samurai women were trained in various martial arts, but mostly defended their homes and families rather than fighting on the field, though many did.
 This training became less common as women’s rights were suppressed in the Edo period, but the tradition of women as warriors persists to this day, and many women practice various martial arts.
-Shinobi is another way to pronounce the characters that form the word ninja.
-A woman ninja is called a kunoichi.
+Shinobi is another way to pronounce the characters that form the word Ninja.
+A woman Ninja is called a kunoichi.
+Special combat and travel foods they made and used included hyourougan and kikatsugan.

 Noren — Short curtains used in pairs to partially block an entryway and show a business is open; usually have a design, direction, or the name of the business dyed in.

-Nori — Extremely popular sea vegetable, part of sushi, also breakfast.
+Nori — Extremely popular sea vegetable, part of sushi, also eaten at breakfast.

 O-nigiri — Filled rice balls wrapped in nori sheets, a light meal or snack.

-Obi — Sash or belt of a kimono; of varying widths and complexities depending on the formality of the kimono.
+Obi — The belt of a kimono; of varying widths and complexities depending on the formality of the kimono.

-Ofuro — Hot tub, with the water heated to use for bathing.
+Ofuro — A hot tub, with the water heated to use for bathing.

 Oiron — A courtesan, very expensive, sometimes with some Geisha-like music or dance training.
-Wears her obi tied in front, usually flashily dressed; they had public advertising parades, complex and decorated hair.
+Wears her obi tied in front, usually flashily dressed; they had and some still have public advertising parades, complex and decorated hair.

 Older Sister — Ane, for one's own sister, o-ne-san for someone else's, or in reference, or as a title of respect.
 A specific title is often used instead of a name to indicate relationship.
 There are also specific titles for younger sisters (imoto) and older (ani) and younger (little) brothers (ototo).
 These are generally used affectionately.